Posted on: 06 Aug, 2019

 The way to draw the projection is by dragging the Fibonacci tool from the latest swing high/low to the breaking point that confirms a new cycle.
 The type of entry would be a limit order with a stop loss at the same distance as the ATR (average true range) of the chart traded.
 Your targets will still remain the same as the other strategies, which means taking 50% off the table at a 1 time ATR and move to break even, take another 20/30% at target 2 at a distance of 2 times and the remaining at 3 times the ATR.

-This is generally a trend-following strategy which is best executed via a limit order at a level of liquidity, which in layman terms, it means to engage at a key horizontal support or resistance if the pre-conditions are met.
+This is generally a day trend-following strategy best executed via a limit order at a level of liquidity, which in layman terms, it means to engage at a key horizontal support or resistance if the pre-conditions are met.
 What it consists of, firstly, is to identify these levels in the chart by drawing a line from the latest swing high/low and extend it all the way until it intersects with price again.
 Next, out of all the lines drawn, you will only trade the levels that led to a break in the market structure (via higher highs or lower lows).

 Once this occurs, the pre-conditions are validated to engage in a buy or sell on a test of the level, as long as the market structure still remains bullish for longs or bearish for shorts.
 In the EURUSD hourly chart presented below, I randomly selected over a month worth of trading the EURUSD, with a blue line drawn if the liquidity level led to a break in the market structure (via higher highs or lower lows).

 In the charting exercise, trading at the liquidity levels in blue, which respects the parameters to validate trades on this particular strategy, clearly maximize one’s odds of success with over 6 winners for 2:1 risk-reward and only 1 loser.
-This might well be a strategy that may suit your style.
+This might well be a strategy that may suit your trading style.

 In many cases, trading the break of the neckline (1) forces you to broaden your stop to a distance that makes it harder to achieve an attractive risk-reward.
 Conversely, if instead, you trade based on the expectation that the 2nd shoulder will be formed (2), you place yourself, from a risk-reward standpoint, in a far better position.
 You can get to reduce the stop size by over 50%, if not more.

-Therefore, this trading strategy is meant to capitalize on the anticipation that the 2nd shoulder will be created at a level similar to where the first shoulder was formed as the image below illustrates.
+Therefore, this forex trading strategy is meant to capitalize on the anticipation that the 2nd shoulder will be created at a level similar to where the first shoulder was formed as the image below illustrates.

 As a qualifier, keep track of the acceleration and the magnitude of the movement in the formation of the head sequence.
 The stronger the impulsive departure and what it achieves, the more chances that when/if revisited, the 2nd shoulder will offer value as a reference point for an entry.